dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_proximity.rst

 Target Geometry
    :Faces:
-      Calculate the closest point anywhere on the faces of the target geometry's mesh.
+      Calculate the closest point anywhere on the faces of the target's mesh geometry.
    :Edges:
-      Calculate the closest point anywhere on the edges of the target geometry's mesh.
+      Calculate the closest point anywhere on the edges of the target's mesh geometry.
    :Points:
       Calculate the closest point or vertex on the target geometry.
 This mode is usually the fastest.